 Well-established as a location for growing tech outsourcing companies, Bangalore, India, isn’t just a call center for U.S. tech companies: it’s a spot for innovation itself.
 With a huge pool of engineering graduates, low labor costs, and lots of new technology startups, Bangalore is becoming a force to be reckoned with.
 Bangalore startups are even attracting venture capital outfits from Silicon Valley itself, including Silicon Valley Bank, which notes that they’ve seen twice the amount of Indian startups looking for capital than they used to.
 We’re likely to see more high tech growth come out of this Indian city in the near future.

-A bit farther north on the East Coast, Seattle has all it needs to become the next Silicon Valley.
+A bit farther north on the West Coast, Seattle has all it needs to become the next Silicon Valley.
 The Emerald City offers competitive salaries and a lower cost of living that make it attractive to tech companies, so it’s no surprise that the likes of Facebook, Adobe, Hulu, eBay, and Google have all opened offices in Seattle.
 Amazon is also headquartered there, and let’s not forget that nearby Redmond, WA is home to tech giant Microsoft.
 Tech entrepreneurs love Seattle for its local capital, risk-taking startup incubators, and the excellent human capital produced by the University of Washington’s Computer Science and Engineering program, one of the top 10 in the country.